Jamie Gorelick: Conflict of interest

+Lawyer for Opioid Distributor

+Jamie Gorelick has been accused of lobbying on behalf of the drug industry and limiting the government's ability to hold opioid distributors accountable.
+Gorelick's firm WilmerHale represented Cardinal Health, an opioid distributor.
+Since 2011, the Drug Enforcement Administration had been building a case for Cardinal Health for distributing staggering amounts of drugs to treat pain.
+In 2012, Cardinal Health got wind of the DEA's investigation into the company's distribution of millions of opioid drugs every month.
+Joseph T. Rannazzisi, the head the DEA's Office of Diversion Control at the time, believed that Gorelick's actions compromised the DEA's active investigation.

 Lawyer for Duke University

 Gorelick was added in February 2008 to Duke University's defense team after the 2006 Duke University lacrosse case scandal.
 The University faced claims by unaccused members of the team that they "railroaded 47 Duke University students as either principals or accomplices."
 Gorelick and her law firm left the defense team in July 2011 after Judge Beatty denied Duke's motions to dismiss and let the lawsuits proceed in April.